cluffa/cluffa.github.io/index.md

 View this project's [R Notebook](https://github.com/cluffa/nlp_intro_R/blob/master/README.md).

 This was my first time handling large amounts of text data in R as well as using a stacked model.
 I used 3 random forest models for each of the three text field for each tweet.
 Text body, keyword, and location.
 My thought was that combining these three models as inputs to a logistic regression model would help balance the effect of each text field (or group of predictors because I used bag-of-words style encoding).
-Although this seems ok in theory, the stacking fixes a problem that random forest models don't have.
-They are flexible enough to account for this.
+Although this seems like an improvement over a single random forest, the stacking does not give much of an increase in accuracy.

 ### - *K-means Image Clustering in R*